tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 | else           |
 | switch         |

 We saw the usage of `if` and `else` in the example above.
-The way they work may be how you already suspect.
+The way they work may be how some already suspect.
 When the `if` has its conditions met in the parenthesis next to it, that section of the code (the area within the `{}` after the `()`) will be entered and executed.
 Otherwise, the `else` portion of the code will be entered and executed.
 Only one of these condition's code sections (also